i49/hibiscus/README.md

   JsonValue root = result.getValue();
   ```

-   Hibiscus returns JSON primitive values defined in [Java API for JSON Processing (JSR-353, JSON-P)](http://json-processing-spec.java.net/),
+   Hibiscus returns JSON primitive values defined in [Java API for JSON Processing (JSR-353, JSON-P)](http://json-processing-spec.java.net/).
-   even when JSON content does not satisfy the given schema.
+   Please note it returns value even when the JSON content does not satisfy the given schema.

 ## How to build